Binge Eating: Do I Have Binge Eating Disorder?

 Why Do I Binge Eat: Causes

-Binge eating is more than a succession of unhealthy choices or a proclivity for sweets.
+Binge eating disorder is more than a succession of unhealthy choices or a proclivity for sweets.
 Trying to satisfy an emotional need through food is what places binge eating behavior in the eating disorder realm.
 Like other eating disorders, binge eating disorder is a mental illness caused commonly by underlying anxiety, depression or past trauma.
 People who binge eat often feel out of control and have an inability to stop eating.
 Eating great quantities of food derives from a deep-seeded emotional need and craving.
 People turn to food for validation, excitement, an escape, companionship, out of fear, distress or an often overwhelming feeling of needing something without knowing what.

 Stats and Facts